 A plasma cutter serves many needs in a shop, fabricators use this tool everyday.
 Artist use this to create art by cutting metal and welding them together.
 If you need to cut steel or many other hard metals, this is the tool you need!
 Plus it’s portable and it’s cheaper than using Oxyacetylene.

 What makes a good cutter?

-A plasma cutter that is a good one, will be able to cut through hard metal without a problem.
+If you read some of the Plasma cutter reviews, a key factor mentioned is How thick of metal can it cut through.
+If its a good one will be able to cut through hard metal without a problem.
 The size of the metal that it can cut will make a good cutter as well.
 Can it cut through 1/2″-3/4″ steel, and how fast and accurate can it do that?

 Things to look for, and I’ll go through each down below.